francisco-simoes/francisco-simoes.github.io_old/notes.md

 ![](./assets/imgs/grapes_with_overlay.jpg){: style="float: left; width:120px; margin-right: 1em;"}
 [Photoscale data api package - public version (GitHub)](https://github.com/francisco-simoes/photoscale-data-api-public)

-This is a description of a Python package I was responsible for developing, and worked on it with my team at my current company.
+This is a description of a Python package I was responsible for developing.
+I worked on it with my team at my current company.
 The package consists of an api that enables the easy analysis access to different types of data (pictures, segmentation polygons, weight curves,... ) used to tackle the computer vision problem that the company's product solves.
 For reasons of industry competition I did not add the code itself to the repository.
 So this repository was made public for portfolio reasons, or to be used by someone seeking inspiration to solve a similar problem.